apohllo/ror-tasks/task-4/Readme.md

     * find items that are due for a specific day
     * find items that are due for a specific week
     * find items that are due for a specific month
-    * find items that are overdue (what about current date?)
+    * find items that are overdue (what about the current date?)
     * find items that are due in the next *n* hours

 Each finder method should be available in the appropriate class interface and